softchris/copilot-workshop/README.md

 To build a space game, you will need some assets.
 Each section has its own `assets` folder.

 If you want to improve the game, you can use the `assets` folder found in the [04 Green field assets](./04-green-field/assets/) section, as it contains a large variety of graphics and these exercises only implements a subset.

+## Train the trainer

+To conduct this workshop, you're encouraged to:

+- Deliver the [deck](./Copilot%20workshop,%201h.pptx).
+When you encounter demo sections, go to the corresponding section in this repo and type in the prompts in order in your Copilot Chat.